Nicholas Crane

 Nicholas Crane (born 6 May 1954) is an English geographer, explorer, writer and broadcaster.
-Since 2004 he has written and presented four television series for BBC Two: Coast, Great British Journeys, Map Man and Town.
+Since 2004, he has written and presented four television series for BBC Two: Coast, Great British Journeys, Map Man and Town.

 Early life and education

 Crane was born in Hastings, East Sussex, but grew up in Norfolk.
-He attended Wymondham College from 1967 until 1972, then Cambridgeshire College of Arts & Technology (CCAT), a forerunner to Anglia Ruskin University, where he studied Geography.
+He attended Wymondham College from 1967 until 1972, then Cambridgeshire College of Arts and Technology (CCAT), a forerunner to Anglia Ruskin University, where he studied Geography.

-In his youth he went camping and hiking with his father and explored Norfolk by bicycle, which gave him his enthusiasm for exploration.
+In his youth, he went camping and hiking with his father and explored Norfolk by bicycle, which gave him his enthusiasm for exploration.

 Career

-In 1986, whilst travelling with his cousin Richard, he located the pole of inaccessibility for the Eurasia landmass; their journey became the subject of the book Journey to the Centre of the Earth.
-In 1992–93 he embarked on an 18-month solo journey, walking 10,000 kilometres from Cape Finisterre to Istanbul.
-He recounted the trip in his book Clear Waters Rising: A Mountain Walk Across Europe which won the Thomas Cook Travel Book Award in 1997, and made a television self-documentary of the journey: High Trails to Istanbul (1994).
+In 1986, while travelling with his cousin Richard, he located the pole of inaccessibility for the Eurasia landmass; their journey became the subject of the book Journey to the Centre of the Earth.
+In 1992–93, he embarked on an 18-month solo journey, walking 10,000 kilometres from Cape Finisterre to Istanbul.
+He recounted the trip in his book Clear Waters Rising: A Mountain Walk Across Europe, which won the Thomas Cook Travel Book Award in 1997, and made a television self-documentary of the journey: High Trails to Istanbul (1994).

 His 2000 book Two Degrees West described his walk across Great Britain from north to south, in which he followed the eponymous meridian as closely as possible.
-In 2003 he published a biography of Gerard Mercator, the great Flemish cartographer.
+In 2003, he published a biography of Gerard Mercator, the great Flemish cartographer.

 Together with Richard Crane, he was awarded the 1992 Mungo Park Medal by the Royal Scottish Geographical Society for his journeys in Tibet, China, Afghanistan and Africa.

-In 2007 he completed a series called Great British Journeys.
-In eight parts the series consisted of eight people who explored Great Britain and made a contribution to society born of the exploration.
+In 2007, he completed a series called Great British Journeys.
+In eight parts, the series consisted of eight people who explored Great Britain and made a contribution to society born of the exploration.
 Each episode lasts one hour and the series was accompanied by a book.

-In November 2007 he debated the future of the English countryside with Richard Girling, Sue Clifford, Richard Mabey and Bill Bryson as part of CPRE's annual Volunteers Conference.
+In November 2007, he debated the future of the English countryside with Richard Girling, Sue Clifford, Richard Mabey and Bill Bryson as part of CPRE's annual Volunteers Conference.

-He presented a series about British towns broadcast in August 2011 and May–June 2013.
+Crane presented a series about British towns broadcast in August 2011 and May–June 2013.

-He has served as a visiting professor at Anglia Ruskin University which presented the former student in 2012 with the award of Honorary Doctor of Science.
+He has served as a visiting professor at Anglia Ruskin University, which presented the former student in 2012 with the award of Honorary Doctor of Science.

 He was President of the Royal Geographical Society from 2015 to 2018, a post now occupied by Nigel Clifford.

-In 2016 he published The Making Of The British Landscape: From the Ice Age to the Present, a 12,000-year historical geography of Britain.
+In 2016, Crane published The Making Of The British Landscape: From the Ice Age to the Present, a 12,000-year historical geography of Britain.